 8. There Can Be Gap Period Between Your Escrow Closing & New Home Purchase

 Closing your existing escrow and buying your new home can happen at the same time.
 But more than likely it will not.
-There maybe a gap in time periods.
+There may be a gap in time periods.
 Anticipate this event and make arrangements.
-You may have to arrange a short term rental or stay with family.
+You may have to arrange a short-term rental or stay with family member or friend.
 Your belonging put in storage for a brief period of time.

 Buying Or Selling Call